cheesasaurus/KindredCommands/README.md

   - will give Merlot of specified type and quality.
 You can also specify an amount
   - Example: *.bp creature 100 1*
   - Shortcut: *.bp*
+- `.bloodpotionToAll (Bloodtype) (Quality) (Amount) (onlineOnly: true/false)`
+  - will give Merlot of specified type and quality to all players.
+You can also specify an amount. onlineOnly can be used to only give to online players.
+  - Example: *.bloodpotionToAll creature 100 1 false*
 - `.bloodpotionmix (PrimaryType) (PrimaryQuality) (SecondaryType) (SecondaryQuality) (SecondaryTrait) (Quantity)`
   - will give Merlot with two specified Blood Types, Qualities, secondary trait option and amount
   - Example: *.bpm warrior 100 creature 100 1 5*